 Iryna Krechkovsky has toured extensively throughout North America, Europe, and Asia with her husband, pianist Kevin Kwan Loucks, as part of the award-winning Krechkovsky/Loucks Duo.
 In 2012 the Duo formed Trio Céleste with cellist Ross Gasworth and have since been appointed Artists-in-Residence at the Claire Trevor School of the Arts at the University of California, Irvine where they are also Directors of the Summer Academy for Chamber Music.
 Iryna Krechkovsky is also Co-Founder and Director of the Young Artist Program of Chamber Music | OC, one of the most dynamic classical music projects in the country dedicated to advancing the art of chamber music through performance, education, and community.

 Born in Ukraine, Iryna Krechkovsky began playing violin at age six.
-She earned her Bachelor and Master of Music degrees from the Cleveland Institute of Music where she was awarded the Dr. Jerome Gross Prize in Violin.
-She is currently completing her Doctor of Musical Arts degree at Stony Brook University in New York.
+She earned her Bachelor and Master of Music degrees from the Cleveland Institute of Music where she was awarded the Dr. Jerome Gross Prize in Violin, and recently completed her Doctor of Musical Arts degree at New York’s Stony Brook University.
 Her teachers and mentors include David and Linda Cerone, Philip Setzer, Philippe Graffin, Pamela Frank, and Henk Guittart.
 Iryna Krechkovsky performs on the 1689 Baumgartner Stradivarius violin on loan by the Canada Council for the Arts Music Instrument Bank.

 Learn more at irynakrechkovsky.com.